 Mesothelioma cancer is a great challenge faced by the medical community.
 Mesothelioma, technically named malignant mesothelioma, is a rare form of cancer caused by prolonged exposure to asbestos.
 Though mesothelioma can be treated, currently there is no cure and it is nearly always fatal.

 There are multiple treatment centers in the United States and in other countries where geneticists, oncologists, pathologists, and other researchers work to find a cure for mesothelioma and other forms of cancer.

 Trusts funds containing over $30 billion have been set aside for victims who have been injured by asbestos exposure.
 If you’ve been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible for substantial compensation.
 Fill out our form to get a free Financial Compensation Packet.
-You’ll learn about the top mesothelioma lawyers in your area, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.
+You’ll learn about the experienced mesothelioma lawyers in your area, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.

 These are the five top-ranked cancer centers in the U.S., according to a study published by U.S. News & World Report: